 Plastic 3D Printing

-Plastic 3D printing builds polymer parts layer-by-layer, enabling fast, low-volume, complex geometries with varied surface finishes and functional material options.
+Plastic 3D printing builds polymer parts layer-by-layer from CAD, enabling complex geometries and fast iteration with tradeoffs in anisotropy and surface finish.

 Overview